Speeding up your website with Laravel — while keeping your WordPress admin

 Faster site, same WordPress admin.
 We moved the storefront to Laravel for speed and stability—simpler caching, reliable forms and CRM, better Core Web Vitals, and improved Google Search results.

-In a nutshell.
-This project started as a busy, content-heavy site that had grown slow and fragile over time.
-The client’s non-negotiable: do not change the editorial workflow in WordPress.
-We rebuilt the public “storefront” on Laravel while keeping content and the admin in WordPress — delivering a faster, more stable experience without disrupting the team or SEO.
+A real-estate company ran a content-heavy WordPress site that had grown slow and fragile over years of plugin sprawl.
+Their non-negotiable: do not change the editorial workflow in WordPress.
+We rebuilt the public storefront on Laravel — same database, same admin, dramatically faster pages — without disrupting the team or their search rankings.

 The challenge and why it mattered